The Basics

 The Courtesy Pass (Optional)

-After all Charlestons are complete, players sitting across from each other may optionally exchange 0-3 tiles with each other.
-This final exchange is completely optional and the number of tiles exchanged can vary.
+After all Charlestons are complete, players sitting across from each other may optionally exchange 0–3 tiles.
+The number exchanged must match on both sides — if one player offers 2 and the other offers 3, no tiles are passed.

 In Mini Mahj, the Charleston follows these same rules.
 You'll select tiles to pass during each round, and you can choose to stop or continue the second Charleston when prompted.